daanjj/GarminMailer/MANUAL.md

 ## Modes of Operation

-The application's behavior is controlled by the **"Copy only, do not send mail"** checkbox:
+The application's behavior is controlled by the **"Archive only, do not send mail"** checkbox:

 *   **Unchecked (Default)**: The application is in **Email Mode**.
 It requires a name, a recipient email, and a one-time configuration to send emails.
-*   **Checked**: The application is in **Copy-Only Mode**.
+*   **Checked**: The application is in **Archive Mode**.
 It does not require any configuration and will automatically start when a watch is connected.

 ## Configuration (for Email Mode)